 Fees and Spreads

-City Index is highly competitive in terms of pricing, offering low spreads and commission-free trading on many asset classes.
+City Index offers competitive pricing, offering low spreads and commission-free trading on many asset classes.
 Here’s a breakdown of the fee structure:

 City Index provides clear pricing information and ensures that traders understand the costs before executing trades.